silentjay/solid-lamp/README.md

 # GymTracker - Smart Gym Tracker for Pebble

-A fully-featured, standalone workout tracker for Pebble smartwatches with smart rest timers, haptic coaching, and automatic Google Sheets export.
+A fully-featured, standalone workout tracker for Pebble smartwatches with smart rest timers, advanced modifiers (Drop Sets & Supersets), haptic coaching, and automatic Google Sheets export.

 You can install the app directly from the App Store here: https://apps.repebble.com/0664a987078943a28f196064

 You can configure your routines using the companion website here: [https://oliverano95.github.io/GymTracker/](https://oliverano95.github.io/GymTracker/)

-## Features
+## ✨ Features
 * **Phone-Free Tracking:** Log reps and weight directly from your wrist.
+* **Advanced Modifiers:** Support for **Drop Sets** (automatically reduces target weight and doubles sets) and **Supersets** (links exercises together and bounces between them with custom transition timers).
+* **Auto-Progression:** Automatically increases targets when workout goals are met.
+You can set it to auto-increase weight or reps for your next workout if you successfully hit your targets.
-* **Smart Rest Coach:** Automatic rest timers with custom haptic feedback.
+* **Smart Rest Coach:** Automatic rest timers with custom haptic feedback for regular sets, exercises, and superset transitions.
+* **On-Watch Variations:** Double-click to append tags like `(Seated)`, `(Dumbbell)`, or `(Cable)` to exercises on the fly without touching your phone.
 * **Routine Builder:** Create up to 7 custom routines via the web interface.
 * **Data Privacy:** Workouts are saved locally to your phone for CSV export, with an optional Google Sheets auto-sync for power users.

-## Developer Note & Disclaimer
+## 🤝 Developer Note & Credits
 This app was built entirely with the help of AI (Gemini).
-I have done my best to ensure the code is as secure, lean, and optimized as possible.
-However, if you are an experienced C or Pebble developer and see ways to make the architecture or memory management even better, I am always eager to learn!
+I have done my best to ensure the code is as secure, lean, and optimized as possible for the Pebble's memory constraints.

+**Special Shoutout:** A massive thank you to GitHub user **@silentjay** for building and contributing the Auto-Progression feature!

-Please feel free to open an Issue, submit a Pull Request, or reach out with any feedback or improvements.
+If you are an experienced C or Pebble developer and see ways to make the architecture even better, I am always eager to learn.
+Please feel free to open an Issue, submit a Pull Request, or reach out with any feedback.

 ## ⌚ How to Use the App

 ### 1. Building Your Routine (Phone)
 1. Open the **Pebble App** on your phone, go to your watchfaces/apps, and click the **Settings** gear icon next to this app.
 2. This opens the **Companion Website**.
 Use the dropdowns to add exercises, target sets, reps, and weight.
+3. *Optional:* Set an advanced modifier (Drop Set or Superset) for your exercise.
-3. Drag and drop exercises using the `≡` handle to reorder them.
+4. Drag and drop exercises using the `≡` handle to reorder them.
-4. Click **Save & Send to Pebble**.
+5. Click **Save & Send to Pebble**.
 The routine will instantly beam to your watch via Bluetooth!

 ### 2. Working Out (Watch)
 Leave your phone in your locker!
 All controls are designed to be used without looking, using the Pebble's physical buttons:
 * **Up / Down Buttons:** Adjust the actual reps or weight you lifted.
 * **Short-Press Select:** Toggle between editing your Reps and your Weight.
+* **Double-Click Select:** Open the "Variations" menu to add modifiers to your current exercise name.
 * **Long-Press Select (500ms):** Log the set!
 The watch will give a double-vibration and start your automatic Rest Timer.
 * **Skip Rest:** If you are ready to lift before the timer finishes, just short-press Select to skip the rest period.